sourcegraph/handbook/content/departments/security/knowledge-base/AWS-CLI-MFA.md

-## Permission error using AWS CLI
+## If you get permission errors using AWS CLI

 If you are seeing permission errors while using aws cli and it worked for you in the past:

-1. please ensure your access credentials are setup properly
+1. Please ensure your access credentials are setup properly
-2. you have MFA enabled in the aws console
+2. You have MFA enabled in the aws console

 If you have done the above steps and you still see errors, you will need to generate session token to work with awscli